aleen42/PersonalWiki/Programming/JavaScript/async_programming/async_programming.md

 - **Inversion of control flows (控制流反轉)**

     It means that control flows has been inverted as it's passed explicitly.
 In another word, callback function has changed the original control flows in the process of stacks.
+For instance, we can control when to call callback functions within CPS, which means that the function caller has lost control of flows (_**In direct style, flows should go back to the callee.**_)

 - So-called "continuation"

+    In my opinion, "continuation" refers to the function which has exliminate return operations, and accept a callback fucntion at the same time.